 Health and Social Care is one of the only courses where exams can be re-taken, to give you the very best chance of success.
-It attracts UCAS points that are equivalent to similar sized qualifications within the UK such as separate A Levels.
-All BTEC Level 3 courses in Health & Social Care will help you to access a whole host of degree courses, for example, if you wish to enter careers such as nursing, midwifery, counselling, occupational therapy, teaching, social work, or other health & social care related jobs such as physiotherapy, childhood studies, mental health promotion and treatment, addiction studies, youth work and crime prevention.
+It attracts UCAS points that are equivalent to separate A Levels.
+Health & Social Care will help you to access a whole host of degree courses, for example, if you wish to enter careers such as nursing, midwifery, counselling, occupational therapy, teaching, social work, or other health & social care related jobs such as physiotherapy, childhood studies, mental health promotion and treatment, addiction studies, youth work and crime prevention.

-77% coursework both internally and externally moderated, a minimum of two exams.
+50% exam and 50% coursework both internally and externally moderated.
 All exams can include a resit opportunity - A Levels do not offer this.